Read Yourself Raw

 Read Yourself RAW is a comic anthology collecting the non-Maus contents of the first three issues of the magazine RAW, edited by Art Spiegelman and Françoise Mouly and published in October 1987 by Pantheon Books.

 Origin

 The contents of Read Yourself Raw are a selection of comics by various artists originally published from Raw magazine issues one to three, a comics anthology that circulated from 1980 to 1991.
 Read Yourself Raw is a selection of comic works that was originally published in issues one to three of Raw.
 It also includes the original covers, illustrations, and reprints of the inserts that were in those issues.
-Read Yourself Raw gives readers a taste of some of Raws contents.